clurts/clurts/README.md

-### Hi there 👋
+### Who am I ???
-I teach web-development at Roskilde Technical College.
+I am a teacher and web developer from Copenhagen, Denmark.

 <!--